romaincapelle/OverVue/docs/vuejs-components.md

 <p>I like tiger prints</p>

-## Passing binded data to Child
+## Passing bound data to Child

-Now let's see how to pass binded data from parent to child component.
+Now let's see how to pass bound data from parent to child component.

 #### Input Parent: